inaka/Jayme/README.md

 Notice here:

-- This function implementation has been pretty much based on the `findAll()` function declared in an extension of `CRUDRepository`, which you would want to take a look at.
+- This function implementation has been pretty much based on the `findAll()` function implemented in an extension of `CRUDRepository`, which you would want to take a look at.

-- Depending on how your business rules are defined, and how your server-side contract is, you will perform different actions inside the `findPostsHavingAuthorID` function in order to get the proper posts.
-You could have wanted to perform a `findAll()` call, and then apply a filter to extract out those posts where `post.authorID` matched the `authorID` passed by parameter, and that could have been still perfectly valid.
-It's up to you.

-- See how useful are the parsing methods defined in one of the `CRUDRepository` extensions.
-You would often encounter yourself calling them for chaining asynchronous operations after a future is returned from a backend with raw data; that's why we decided to let them be `public` and not `private`.
+- You could consider several ways of approaching this functionality.
+For example:
+  - Passing the whole `User` as a parameter instead of just its `id`
+  - Fetching all the posts and then performing a `filter` over the result, instead of hitting a compound path (as shown in the example).
+  - Defining, instead, a `findPostsForUser()` method in your `UserRepository`.
+  - How you perform your solutions is actually up to you.

+- See the usage of `DataParser` and `EntityParser` classes.
+They include parsing functions that will be often required in your repositories (e.g. converting `NSData` into an array of dictionaries, array of dictionaries into entities, etc.).

 #### Setting up a custom logging function

-If you're relying on third party libraries to manage your logs, or if you have your own custom logging implementations, you can inject whatever you have so that Jayme uses it for its internal logging.
+If you're relying on third party libraries to manage your logs, or if you have your own custom logging implementations, you can inject them so that Jayme uses it for its internal logging.

-Doing so is quite straightforward, all you have to do is to set a different `loggingFunction` in the `Logger.sharedLogger` instance, which by default, uses the native `print`.
+Doing so is quite simple: You only have to set a different `loggingFunction` in the `Logger.sharedLogger` instance (which by default, uses the native `print`).

 Here you have a code sample demonstrating quickly how you can achieve that: